ORIL contributors listed by module

 Professorial Lecturer in Residence and co-director of the Academy on Human Rights and International Humanitarian Law, Washington College of Law, American University, Washington D.C.

-Faculty of Law, University of Siena
+Department of Law, University of Siena

 Professor of Law, University of Vienna